-There are many ways to stay fit while in Bishkek!
+There are many ways to stay fit while in Tbilisi!
 Below are suggestions for gyms and training clubs within the city that students on SRAS programs in Tbilisi have found and would like to recommended.

 This resource is part of the much larger SRAS Guide to Living in Tbilisi.
+This resource is a stub.
+SRAS invites future students to contribute additional information as part of our Location Ambassador program.

 GYM 13